 Introduction: Memory, Nostalgia, History PART I: History 1.
 The Origins of a Diaspora 2.
 Exodus 3.
 Entering the United States PART II: Socioeconomics 4.
 Family and Community 5.
 Little Italy 6.
 Making a Living 7.
 The Factory, Labor, and the Body Politic 8.
 Mafia PART III: Worldview 9.
 Folk Catholicism 10.
 Malocchio: The Evil Eye 11.
 Saints Fests 12.
 Stories and their Social Context Conclusion: Memory, Migration, Identity

 Laurie Buonanno is Professor of Political Science at SUNY Buffalo State, USA.
-A longtime member of the Italian American Studies Association, she also served on IASA’s executive board.
+A longtime member of the Italian American Studies Association (IASA), she also served on its executive board.